Mark Strong: Career

 In 2009, Strong played a lead part in the Channel 4 film Endgame, and he played Lord Blackwood, the main villain, in Sherlock Holmes, who has somehow returned after his execution with a plot to take over the British Empire using an arsenal of dark arts and new technologies.
 It was his third project with director Guy Ritchie.
 He went on to work with Ridley Scott a second time in the 2010 epic adventure film Robin Hood, portraying antagonist Sir Godfrey.
 That year, he also played Frank D'Amico, the head of a criminal organisation, in Kick-Ass.
 Strong says he is drawn to playing antagonists, trying to "understand the purpose of the character" and building a believable individual.

-In 2011, Strong played Thaal Sinestro, Green Lantern and Hal Jordan's mentor, in the superhero film Green Lantern.
+In 2011, Strong played Thaal Sinestro, a Green Lantern and Hal Jordan's mentor, in the superhero film Green Lantern.
 Strong said the film "closely follows the early comics" and elaborated, "Sinestro starts out as Hal Jordan's mentor, slightly suspicious and not sure of him."
 Strong went on to state that the character "is a military guy but isn't immediately bad".
-He also revealed that the outfit and other aspects of the character very closely follow the character's early days.
+He also revealed that the outfit and other aspects of the character closely follow his early comic history.
 Also in 2011, he voiced Pod in The Secret World of Arrietty and Captain Titus of the Ultramarines Chapter in the video game Warhammer 40,000: Space Marine.
-The same year, and most notably, he played the role of Jim Prideaux in the film adaptation of Tinker Tailor Soldier Spy, which was earlier played by Ian Bannen in the iconic original 1979 BBC series starring Alec Guinness.
+The same year, Strong played Jim Prideaux in the film adaptation of Tinker Tailor Soldier Spy, which was earlier played by Ian Bannen in the 1979 series.
 The film premiered in competition at the 68th Venice International Film Festival on 5 September 2011.

 Strong played Clive Cornell in The Guard (2011), which is the most successful independent Irish film of all time in terms of Irish box-office receipts, overtaking The Wind that Shakes the Barley (2006).
 He next portrayed the role of Jacob Sternwood in the British thriller Welcome to the Punch.
 He played Matai Shang, the leader of the Therns in John Carter (2012), and starred in the action thriller film Zero Dark Thirty (2012).
 The film had its premiere in Los Angeles on 19 December 2012 and had its wide release on 11 January 2013.
 The film received wide critical acclaim and was nominated for five Academy Awards, including Best Picture.